mathieumast/koba/README.md

 Koba
 ====

-Koba, bridge between Knockout and Backbone.
+Koba, the bridge between Knockout and Backbone.

 Documentation for Koba is availlable online at the [Koba site](http://mathieumast.github.io/koba/).